informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.Reference+delete"></a>

 #### reference.delete(tuples, contextHeaderParams) ⇒ <code>Promise</code>
-Deletes the referenced resources.
-Should be called on an unfiltered reference tuples passed to create the exact set to be deleted NOTE This will ignore the provided sort and paging on the reference, make sure you are calling this on specific set or rows (filtered).
+Deletes the referenced resource's tuples.
+NOTE This will ignore the provided sort and paging on the reference, make sure you are calling this on specific set or rows (filtered).